Jundiai Sao Paulo, Brazil Travel Guide

 Visit vineyards and family-owned farms to taste local items such as grapes, wines, jams, and classic dishes.

-Directly support local businesses and farmers.
+Provide direct support to local businesses and farmers.

 Festa da Uva (Grape Festival) in Jan-Feb celebrates the grape harvest with samplings, live music, and traditional foods.